sixfeetup/scaf/{{cookiecutter.project_slug}}/README.md

 ArgoCD and kubernetes can be used to automate the deployment of your project to your infrastructure.
 ArgoCD will watch for changes in your repository and apply the kubernetes manifests.
-Check `k8s/argocd/README.md` for more information.
+Check `k8s/argocd/README.md` for more information on creating and setting up the ArgoCD application.

 ## SealedSecrets for passwords and sensitive values